Great Lakes Weather - Historical Weather and Weather Links Page

 15. December 8-9, 1977, and March 4, 1993 tied at 9"

-Greatest Snowstorms in Toledo' History, updated list as of 2/2015
+Greatest Snowstorms in Toledo's History, updated list as of 2/2015

 1. February 28 - March 1, 1900, 22".